ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 ### Marker Constraints

-You can now constrain two markers!
+You can now constrain one marker to anothe!

 | Constraint Type | Description
 |:----------------|:-------------
 | Weld Constraint | Simplest of constraints, welds two markers together; no change to their distance or relative orientation is allowed.
 This is akin to the Maya `Parent Constraint`
 | Distance Constraint | Maintain a minimum, maximum or total distance between two markers.
+| Pin Constraint | Match a position and orientation in worldspace, similar to `Drive Space = World`.

 https://user-images.githubusercontent.com/2152766/138263114-b9a9e3a8-230c-4676-a757-073cfc42af70.mp4 controls